olivemckenzie2003/belly-button-challenge/README.md

-Bar Chart, Bubble chart, an individual's demographic information box, Gauge Chart and a test Subject Id Number dropdown chart are all displayed in a dashboard
+Bar Chart, Bubble chart, an individual's demographic information box, Gauge Chart and a test Subject Id Number dropdown chart are all displayed in a dashboard modified code for gauge
+Modified some of code from : // https://github.com/whitneylosinski/Belly_Button_Biodiversity/blob/master/charts.js